felixarntz/ai-services/docs/Accessing-AI-Services-in-PHP.md

 ## Generating text content using an AI service

 Once you have retrieved an AI service, you can use it to get a text response to a prompt.
-You need to use the `get_model()` method of the service to get an instance of the model (optionally with custom configuration), and afterwards call the `generate_text()` method of the model.
+You need to use the `get_model()` method of the service to get an instance of the model (at a minimum passing a unique "feature" identifier, and optionally custom configuration), and afterwards call the `generate_text()` method of the model.
 This method will only be available if the service implements the "text_generation" capability - which all built-in services do, but there may be further custom AI services registered some of which may only support other capabilities such as "image_generation".

 ### Using the default model